wwmm/fastgame/README.md

 destruction of processes.
 When a process related to one of the games in our config file is detected the tweaks are applied.
 Global tweaks like frequency governor changes are removed once no game process is running.

-I start it manually before launching a game `sudo fastgame --config config.json`.
+I start it manually before launching a game `sudo fastgame_server --config config.json`.
 At least for now no advantage in keeping a service like this running when we are not playing.

 # Features